Happy U.S. Independence Day friends!

 Pixel's Top 5 Tips for Keeping Pets Safe:

-2. Have safe places that your pets can "hide in" such as "blanket/bed caves", special corners made up extra cuddly, or just let them cuddle with you on the couch or chair.
+1. Bring any outside pets indoors during the evening hours and if you hear ANY fireworks going off.2.
+Have safe places that your pets can "hide in" such as "blanket/bed caves", special corners made up extra cuddly, or just let them cuddle with you on the couch or chair.

 3. Keep the TV on to mute the sound of outside noises, bangs and fireworks.